pingywon/paperclipai-container-station-QNAP/README.md

 1. Stop stack
 2. Start stack again
 3. If still failing, inspect first error line in logs

+### 4) OpenClaw "EACCES: permission denied" on QNAP

+If logs show errors like:
+- `EACCES: permission denied, open '/home/node/.openclaw/...tmp'`

+Cause: QNAP can create mounted volumes with ownership that the default OpenClaw runtime user cannot write to.

+This compose file now sets:
+- `user: "0:0"` for the `openclaw` service

+If you deployed before this fix, do this once:
+1. Stop the stack
+2. Remove/recreate `openclaw-config` and `openclaw-workspace` volumes
+3. Redeploy the stack

 ### 2) Paperclip can't connect to database